ReachBeyond/VariableAndEventObjects/README.md

 If you have a bug to report or a feature request, please open an issue!

 For the LICENSE, it applies to most things.
 Both Variable Objects and Event Objects are under the LGPL.
-(Hipple has said that he considers these open- source.
-LGPL allows the code to be open source while still allowing other developers to use the project.)
+(Hipple has said that he considers the stuff in the videos to be open-source.
+LGPL allows the code to be open source while still allowing gamedevs to use the project in a closed project.)

 However, the icons aren't my own.
 The icons folder has its own credits file.
 This file conforms with their license requirements.
 If you plan on using